 Now that you have a vague idea of where the tradition comes from (exchanging gifts and being bored while your wife endures the some of the worst pain of her life), when and where are we supposed to smoke these things?
-There are a few hysterical suggestions:
+There are a couple humorous suggestions:

 “The next time you get together with your friends… about twelve years from now.”

 “While you are holding/feeding said baby….
 Disclaimer: Do not actually do this.
 You will make the baby smell bad.”

 But seriously, it’s completely up to you.
 If you’re a cigar aficionado, it may be hard to resist ducking out of the hospital to get a little bit of much-needed reflection and relaxation while the nurses and doctors do their thing and your wife passes out from exhaustion (or drugs).
 I would definitely wait until you know everything is OK, which could obviously be a while.